 If you lead a very active lifestyle, you may need specific clothing for a beloved hobby.
 If you enjoy surfing, hiking, ballroom dance, yoga, or any other hobby that requires you to wear something other than jeans and a t-shirt, you're going to need more clothes than a typical capsule wardrobe allows.

 Laundry is not your idea of a good time.

 If you've only got 6 shirts, I hope you love spending your free time doing laundry!
 If you're like me, with two little kids, I know you're doing laundry everyday anyway, so this may not bother you.
-Most of my clients are older than me and gladly out of the dirty kids clothes' phase.
+This is not the case for most of my clients.
+They are older than me and gladly out of the dirty kids clothes phase.
 They all tell me they prefer to do laundry as little as possible.
 Personally, I can't wait to get to the phase of my life where laundry is only a weekly chore.